 Note that with regard to the second condition on harmfulness, it means that material is not harmful if it carries legitimate educational purposes.4

-A defense, therefore, is for an accused to show that he/she did not act with such requisite intent.
-Perhaps, for example, a relative showed a minor a photograph of a half-naked adult for legitimate sex education or to explain a part of the body.
+Perhaps, for example, you showed a minor a photograph of a half-naked adult for legitimate sex education or to explain a part of the body.

 As with any offense that involves minors, Penal Code 288.2 involves a large number of false accusations that lead to wrongful arrests.
 A false accusation might be made by:

-- a minor that made advances on the accused and the accused rejected them, or
+- a minor that made advances at you, and you rejected them, or

-- a child’s parents who want to put an end to another adult having contact with their child.
+- your ex who wants to put an end to you having contact with your child.

-Anger and revenge are other sources that could lead one to unjustly accuse a person.
+Anger and revenge are other sources that could lead someone to unjustly accuse you.

-A violation of this statute is a wobbler offense.
+A violation of PC 288.2 is a wobbler offense.
 This means a prosecutor can charge it as either a misdemeanor or a felony.

 A misdemeanor conviction is punishable by: